 - For older phones with a Home button, just swipe up from the bottom of the screen,

-- To dismiss the Control Center, swipe in the opposite direction.
+- To dismiss the Control Center, swipe back down.

 Customizing the Control Center is how you can personalize these quick-access controls anywhere in iOS.
 This feature is available on iPhone and iPad and it works the same on both devices.
 You will need iOS 11 or later to customize Control Center.
 Why bother?
 Customizing the Control Center lets you quickly change settings for the functions you use most often.
 Want to record an announcement or a set of instructions?
 Add the Voice Memos control.
 Want to dim the lights in the kids’ room?
 Add Home controls.
 Here’s how to customize the Control Center.